Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Introduction and motivation

 Recently, an alternative formulation was proposed that focuses on essential couplings within the FRG framework~\cite{Baldazzi:2021ydj}.
 In this approach, redundant operators are systematically eliminated through the field redefinitions, and the flow equations are derived exclusively for the essential couplings.
 This method, called the essential RG equation, not only reduces computational complexity but also offers a clearer perspective on the fixed-point structure of the system.

 In this context, Ref.~\cite{Baldazzi:2021orb} suggests that the quadratic curvature terms, namely $R^2$ and $R_{\mu\nu}R^{\mu\nu}$, in asymptotically safe gravity may be redundant operators, removable through suitable field redefinitions.
 In other words, the counterterms that appear at one-loop order may not correspond to essential couplings.
 This suggestion aligns with the result of Ref.~\cite{tHooft:1974toh}, where such terms were shown to vanish by the use of field equations as mentioned before.
-As a consequence, only the Einstein--Hilbert term and the cosmological constant remain as essential and relevant operators in the asymptotic safety framework.
+As a consequence, only the Einstein-Hilbert term and the cosmological constant remain as essential and relevant operators in the asymptotic safety framework.
 Building on the essential RG equation approach, Ref.~\cite{Baldazzi:2023pep} investigated the Goroff-Sagnotti term, nonremovable by the field redefinitions~\cite{tHooft:1974toh}, and showed that the term is an irrelevant operator.

-It still remains to see if this approach is successful in the gravity coupled to matter fields.
+It still remains to be seen if this approach is successful in the gravity coupled to matter fields.
 The purpose of the present paper is to extend this approach to the system of gravity coupled to a scalar field as a first step.\footnote{ An attempt motivated by this idea was made in Ref.~\cite{Knorr:2022ilz} which studied gravity coupled to a shift-invariant scalar field. } This issue gets its urgency in view of the fact that such a scalar-gravity system is known to be nonrenormalizable in perturbation theory even at one-loop level~\cite{tHooft:1974toh}.
 In particular, we intend to explore that the problem may be overcome due to the existence of the cosmological constant term.
 A similar use of the cosmological term to eliminate the counterterms was made in Ref.~\cite{Solodukhin:2015ypa}.
+Extension to gravity with more scalars or spin-1/2 fermions and spin-1 gauge bosons should be~straightforward.